Shah Quli Khan's Tomb

 Shah Quli Khan's Tomb is a tomb located in Narnaul in the Indian state of Haryana.
 It is the resting place of Shah Quli Khan, who was the governor of Narnaul.
 It was built in the 16th century.

 One of the few examples of Mughal architecture in Narnaul, it is a monument of national importance.

 History

 Shah Quli Khan was the Mughal governor of Narnaul during the reign of Akbar.
 The tomb was commissioned by Shah Quli Khan during his lifetime, and it remained a part of his estate.

 Architecture

 The two storeyed octagonal tomb is situated on a raised platform. black and yellow marble, along with red sandstone.

+Other monuments

 To the West lies a large gateway leading to the tomb, known as Tripolia Gate.
 The tomb of Shah Quli's brother Islam Quli Khan is situated at a small distance from this tomb, to the North-East.
 It is a brick building with little architectural significance.